MEMBERSHIP POLICIES AND PROCEDURES

 Work Space Area

-27. Hoist reservations: reservations for use of the A-Frame hoist must be made through the office.
-The hoist can only be reserved for three days at a time, after which it can be reserved for another three days.
+28. Hoist reservations: reservations for use of the A-Frame hoist must be made through the AYC Website.
+The hoist may be reserved for a maximum of three days at a time.

-28. Work area reservations: reservations for the slab part of the work area must be made through the AYC office.
-The pad can only be reserved for three weeks at a time, after which it can be reserved for another three weeks.
+29. Work area reservations: Reservations for the slab part of the work area must be made through the AYC Website.
+The pad may be reserved for a maximum of three weeks at a time.
 The work area slab is only for boats that are actively being worked on.
-Boats who exceed their time limit or those who fail to make a reservation with the office may be considered Improperly Stored.
+In all cases, a boat may be considered improperly stored if the boat does not have an associated dry or wet slip assignment.
+Boats which exceed this time limit or whose owner fails to make a reservation through the website may be considered Improperly Stored.

-30. Dry out area: boats may remain in the dry out parking areas for a maximum of 30 days.
+31. Dry out area: boats may remain in the dry out parking areas for a maximum of 30 days.
 Any boat in the dry out area for more than 30 days may be considered Improperly Stored.
+Exceptions to this rule include boats that are in between circuit stops and other extenuating circumstances that have been cleared through the Harbor Commander or General Manager.
+In all cases, a boat may be considered improperly stored if the boat does not have an associated dry or wet slip assignment.

-31. Clean Marina Guidelines: The Austin Yacht Club and its members follow the Clean Marina Guidelines for our work area and other environmental related marina practices.
+32. Clean Marina Guidelines: The Austin Yacht Club and its members follow the Clean Marina Guidelines for our work area and other environmental related marina practices.
 A copy of the Clean Marina Guidelines is available at the AYC office or on line at the Clean Marina website.
+Any maintenance work that may create storm water pollution by contaminating the soil

 1. AYC Not Liable: The Austin Yacht Club shall not be liable or responsible for destruction, damage, or theft of any member’s boat or other property under any circumstances, including damage or loss caused by Acts of God, negligence of Club members or employees, or acts of vandalism.
 Each member is encouraged to purchase his/her own insurance for such risks.